-I had an aha moment about walking and improvisation when a student of another teacher asked me to teach him my ‘style’.
+I had an Aha Moment about walking and improvisation when a student of another teacher asked me to teach him my ‘style’.
 His teacher was an Argentine who graduated from the ‘tango university’ and was teaching the sort of long, erect walking that is typical of Salon Style Tango, very elegant and upright looking.
 When they visited my practica I didn’t know what his teaching method was.
 Anyway, I showed the guy a simple pattern, which commonly goes by ‘ocho cortado’, but the guy couldn’t do it.
-I was puzzled given that the guys was obviously studying hard with his teacher and really wanted to get my ‘move’.
+I was puzzled given that the guy was obviously studying hard with his teacher and really wanted to get my ‘move’.
 I found myself telling him that the step he’s taking is too long for close embrace, and that he needs to make smaller steps to execute the pattern.

 Principle of reversibility

-Elongated walking as end-gaining
+Elongated power walk as end-gaining

 A tango show can be viewed as a collection of visually impressive clichés taken from what can be seen in the actions of some social dancers, collected in a single choreography and magnified with stage dancing technique.
 Whereas originally these were emergent aspects of natural dancing technique, applied directly to movement learning they become fixed choreography.

 It is common to analyse the traditional tango walking as powering horizontally into the step.
 In scientific analyses such subjective perceptual judgements should be gauged against universal principles.
 If we take the relevant universal principle to be the Principle of Reversibility then an interpretation of circular motion initiated vertically is more plausible.
 You can test this yourself with a simple partnering exercise.
 When two partners connect at any point on the body, then the most efficient or reversible interaction between them is not linear or horizontal, but circular.